SAP-samples/teched2023-DA271/exercises/ex3/README.md

 *   Preview its data.
 Confirm that hierarchy 002 is only valid in 2023 whereas hierarchy 003 is valid from 2024-01-01 and beyond
 *   Check the modelling [that we did above when we touched table *HierarchyDirectory*](#create-hierarchy-directory-dimension) and worked on the Attributes section.
 Back then, we assigned semantic type *Business Date - From* to attribute *VALIDFROM* and semantic type *Business Date - To* to attribute *VALIDTO*.
 With this, we have done all required modelling on the dimension side
 *   Open Analytic Model *4AM_SalesOrderItems*
-*   Create a new variable of type Referecnce Date Variable.
+*   Create a new variable of type Reference Date Variable.
 Set its default to today.

 ![](./images/ReferenceDateVariabnle.png)